 The term “guest worker” is a euphemism for workers of foreign origin who come to a country specifically for its job prospects.
 They run the gamut from highly skilled individuals who are actively recruited to fill positions to illegal migrant laborers who work for shockingly low wages in farm fields.
 There is a great deal of controversy over guest workers worldwide, as part of a larger discussion of immigration policies.
-Many people support the creation of specific guest worker programs to regulate the admission and use of guest workers, while others oppose all guest workers, on various grounds.
+Many people support the creation of specific guest working programs to regulate their admission and use, while others oppose all guest workers, on various grounds.

 People have been seeking their fortune in other countries for hundreds of years, and in some cases guest workers have been actively invited to a nation.
 The United States, for example, heavily recruited immigrants throughout the 19th century, enticing them with promises of homesteads and good jobs in an attempt to improve the American economy.
 Guest workers have historically flooded from less developed nations to more developed ones, taking advantage of perceived opportunities in the places they migrate to.